Kurento/kurento/static/kms_development_guide.md

 ##### Logging levels and categories

-Logging messages are generated per-category, where each different module of KMS is able to create its own one (but it's not obliged to do so).
+Logging messages are generated per-category, where each different module of KMS is able to create its own one.

 Besides that, each individual logging message has an importance rating, which defines how critical (or verbose) the given message is.
-These are the different levels, as per defined by the GStreamer logging library:
+These are the different levels, as defined by the GStreamer logging library:
 1. **ERROR**: Logs all fatal errors.
 These are errors that do not allow the core or elements to perform the requested action.
 The application can still recover if programmed to handle the conditions that triggered the error.
 2. **WARNING**: Logs all warnings.
 Typically these are non-fatal, but user-visible problems are expected to happen.
 3. **FIXME**: Logs all fixme messages.
 Fixme messages are messages that indicate that something in the executed code path is not fully implemented or handled yet.
 The purpose of this message is to make it easier to spot incomplete/unfinished pieces of code when reading the debug log.